 It can be extremely difficult for parents to watch their children suffer from postpartum depression.
 Finding a balance between providing support for their child and her family and pursuing their own support is key to staying healthy and positive.

 There are some things that parents can do to help provide support while maintaining their own health and wellness.
 Parents can offer support with childcare, take their daughter to appointments or offer to help out around the home.

 Parents and the husband or partner of the mother battling PPD should communicate openly about progress and treatment options.
 This ensures that each family member can continue to encourage and support their loved one.

 Guidance for In-Laws

-In-laws are another set of family members who become affected by a mother’s suffering with postpartum depression.
-Like the parents of the affected, in-laws should also seek a balance between providing support for their children and ensuring they have their own supports.
+In-laws are another set of family members who become affected by a mother’s suffering from postpartum depression.
+Like the parents of the affected, in-laws should also seek a balance between providing support for their children and ensuring they have their own support.

 In-laws can offer to provide childcare if proximity allows.
 Otherwise, they can provide support through encouragement and by staying engaged in the progress and treatment options.
 Actively seeking education about the condition can also help in-laws to better understand what to expect and how the condition affects the family as a whole.

 Guidance for Friends